sirkon/ldetool/README.md

         return true, nil
     }
     ```
-4. There is also Ragel template with type conversion for latitudes, longitudes and activities.
-Ragel doesn't help in such
+4. Ragel template with type conversion is here [here](benchmarking/easy_floats.ragel).
-kind of boilerplate and thus the template grown larger.
-You can see it [here](benchmarking/easy_floats.ragel).

-Ragel generated code only does processing without error handling, i.e. it is not production ready solution despite
+Note, both these Ragel templates only does processing without error handling, so generated code is not production ready.
-being harder to write.
-LDE on the other hand produces production ready code without much effort.

-Now, let's benchmark generated code:
+The problem here we will need to handle type conversion and error processing manually each time writing Ragel rules.
+The LDE tool makes this automatically.
+This alone is a #1 in a list of *pros* for using LDE, even if the code generated
+Ragel will be a bit faster.
+We will see though which is actually faster now:

 ```
 $ go test -v -bench '.*RealWorld.*' github.com/sirkon/ldetool/benchmarking

+BenchmarkLDEEasyRealWorld-4           	      10	 176128162 ns/op
+BenchmarkLDEEasyFloatsRealWorld-4     	       5	 228064495 ns/op
-BenchmarkRagelEasyRealWorld-4         	       5	 292496195 ns/op
+BenchmarkRagelEasyRealWorld-4         	       5	 298067871 ns/op
-BenchmarkRagelEasyFloatsRealWorld-4   	       2	 621332406 ns/op
+BenchmarkRagelEasyFloatsRealWorld-4   	       2	 621669092 ns/op
-BenchmarkLDEEasyRealWorld-4           	       5	 225133508 ns/op
 PASS
 ok  	github.com/sirkon/ldetool/benchmarking	9.218s
 ```

-So, you see, LDE generated code is clearly ahead of even Ragel without type conversion and nearly 3 times faster than
-Ragel generated code with type conversion.
-Remember, that Ragel generated code is far from production ready and you
-will need additional steps to make it one.
-You see, Ragel is far more complex to use and cannot really keep up with
-the speed of LDE generated code.
+You see, not only LDE generated code does a lot more than straight Ragel, it is actually faster, something like several
+times faster.
+Notice a two times performance drop with type conversions on Ragel sample, when the LDE generated code
+suffers only %30 speed decrease with type conversions: it looks like Ragel works best when all actions are done within
+generated finite state machine, probably something with cache locality.
+It slows down immediately after there was an
+"external" function call.